yumu987/sy/README.md

 po21744@bristol.ac.uk Yumu Xie

-Hongbing Qiu made the lead in this project.
+Hongbing Qiu took the lead in this project.